A-Zalt/better-commando/README.md

 commands - list of available commands

 ## Aliases
 Want to have one or several aliases for your command?
-Simple, just assign the property aliases to a command!
+Simple, just assign the property aliases to the command!
 Aliases must be an array containing all the aliases that the command can use.